venkatpx/dcos-docs/1.9/usage/containerizers/index.md

 menu_order: 40
 ---

 Containerizers allow you to run tasks in containers.
-Running tasks in containers offers a number of benefits, including the ability to isolate tasks from one another and control task resources programmatically. <!-- networking... -->
+Running tasks in containers offers a number of benefits, including the ability to isolate tasks from one another and control task resources programmatically.

 DC/OS supports the Mesos containerizer types :